 Many people appear to think that Africa’s underdevelopment has been caused by the West.
 It is one of the sentiments that underlies development aid.
 But the question to ask is not: Why are poor countries poor?
 The right question is: Why are wealthy countries rich?
 After all, in the beginning we were all poor.

 Whoever wants to study the rise of the West should go back to the Renaissance, if not to classical antiquity.
 Colonialism has nothing to do with it.
 European colonizers came late to the Middle East, which for centuries was ruled by the Ottomans.
-The interior of most of Africa was inaccessible until late in the nineteenth century.
-Europe is no more responsible for the under-development of Africa than Rome was for the underdevelopment of Gaul.
+The interior of most of Africa was inaccessible until late in the 19th century.
+Europe is no more responsible for the underdevelopment of Africa than Rome was for the underdevelopment of Gaul.

 Many people also have sympathy with the predicament of the Palestinian people.
 That is understandable, because their situation is indeed pitiful.
 But who bothers about the lot of Christians in the Middle East?
 Their situation is equally pitiful, if not more so.
 The Christian minorities in Syria, Iraq, and Pakistan are discriminated against, often violently.
 In Somalia the Islamists hunt down anyone in possession of a Bible.
 No one seems to get excited about these crimes.
 These minorities rightly feel deserted.